Jul 10, 2025

 Unveiling the mechanisms of human cognition through the lens of child development

-Our research particularly emphasizes “social cognition” and “language learning,” primarily adopting experimental psychology and cognitive science approaches.
-Moving forward, we will continue to take on diverse research themes to empirically explore the mechanisms and processes of developmental change, ultimately gaining insights into the origins of human cognition.
+Our research particularly emphasizes “social cognition” and “language learning,” primarily through approaches in experimental psychology and cognitive science.
+Moving forward, we will continue to explore a range of research themes to empirically investigate the mechanisms and processes underlying developmental change, ultimately aiming to gain deeper insights into the origins of human cognition.

 Join our team!